codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 Here the third step will run when either the first one *OR* the second one have finished.

-As an example let's assume this time that we have:
+As an example let's assume this time that we have

-1. A build step that creates a docker image
+1. a build step that creates a docker image,
-1. Unit tests that will run when the docker image is ready
+1. unit tests that will run when the docker image is ready,
-1. Integration tests that run either after unit tests or if the docker image is ready (contrived example)
+1. integration tests that run either after unit tests or if the docker image is ready (contrived example), and
-1. A cleanup step that runs when both kinds of tests are finished
+1. a cleanup step that runs when both kinds of tests are finished.

 Here is the full pipeline